Rivet user manual: Introduction

 The Rivet ethos, if it may be expressed succinctly, is that user analysis code should be extremely clean and easy to write --- ideally it should be sufficiently self-explanatory to in itself be a reference to the experimental analysis algorithm --- without sacrificing power or extensibility.
 The machinery to make this possible is intentionally hidden from the view of all but the most prying users.
 Generator independence is explicitly required by virtue of all analyses operating on the generic ``HepMC'' event record.

 The simplest way to use Rivet is via the \kbd{rivet} command line tool, which analyses textual HepMC event records as they are generated and produces output distributions in a structured textual format.
 The input events are generated using the generator's own steering program, if one is provided; for generators which provide no default way to produce HepMC output, the AGILe generator interface library, and in particular the \kbd{agile-runmc} command which it provides, may be useful.
-For those who wish to embed their analyses in some larger framework, Rivet can also be run programmatically on HepMC event objects with no special executable being required.
+For those who wish to embed their analyses in some larger framework, Rivet can also be used as a library to run programmatically on HepMC event objects with no special executable being required.

 Before we get started, a declaration of intent: this manual is intended to be a guide to using Rivet, rather than a comprehensive and painstakingly maintained reference to the application programming interface (API) of the Rivet library.
-For that purpose, you will hopefully find the online generated documentation at \url{http://projects.hepforge.org/rivet} to be sufficient.
-Similar API documentation is maintained for AGILe at \url{http://projects.hepforge.org/agile}.
+For that purpose the online documentation at \url{http://rivet.hepforge.org} should be sufficient -- in case of confusion please contact the authors at \url{rivet@projects.hepforge.org}.
+Similar API documentation is maintained for AGILe at \url{http://agile.hepforge.org}.